-What is RPA Business Analyst?
+Who is an RPA Business Analyst?

 To develop automated solutions for the company, the Business Analyst collaborates with the Robotics Process Automation (RPA) technology team and key stakeholders.

 The Analyst will manage and produce business interaction components that define, plan and execute technology and innovative RPA solutions for the company’s productivity.
+Now, let’s talk about why exactly RPA is important.

 Now, let’s talk about why exactly RPA?